LeonVillanueva/Projects/Sonic/readme.md

 ## Installation

 Please kindly copy .ipynb files into your own working directory.
-MIDI files in _'midi-ai'_ folder are optional.
+MIDI files in _'midi_sonic'_ folder are optional.

 ## Usage